Choosing Flooring for a Pool House (5 Best Options)

 Safety is the most important factor you should focus on while choosing flooring options for your pool house.
 That's why slip-resistant materials should also be at the top of your priority list.

 You can determine the slip resistance of a material by running some tests.
 The most effective test that you can do is the "wet pendulum test."
-This test measures the grip strength of the material.
+This test measures the grip strength of the material in terms of friction.

 Many manufacturers offer a free test to determine the slip resistance.
 So, make sure you have run this test on the materials before purchasing, especially if you choose any tile or vinyl options.
 Obviously rough concrete or outdoor carpet will be the best non-slip flooring for a pool house, though.